ad3002/EchoPapers/README.md

 Don't use without proxy.
 Google will ban you by IP address.

 If you see a captcha, you need to solve it manually.
 After that, the script will continue to work when you press Enter twice in command line.

+## Dataset description

+The dataset contains the following fields:

+The dataset contains the following fields:

+1. `data_cid`: A unique identifier for the research paper.
+2. `title`: The title of the research paper.
+3. `authors`: The authors of the research paper.
+4. `journal`: The journal in which the research paper was published.
+5. `year`: The year the research paper was published.
+6. `publication_info`: Additional publication information.
+7. `summary`: A summary of the research paper.
+8. `citation_count`: The number of times the research paper has been cited.
+9. `related_articles_url`: A URL to related articles.
+10. `all_versions_url`: A URL to all versions of the research paper.
+11. `id2author`: A mapping of author IDs to author names.
+12. `full_link`: A link to the full text of the research paper.
+13. `pdf_link`: A link to a PDF version of the research paper.
+14. `html_link`: A link to an HTML version of the research paper.
+15. `citation_url`: A URL to the citations of the research paper.
+16. `cite_link`: A link to cite the research paper.